 The needle used is extremely thin and most clients do not even feel it penetrate the skin.
 A healthy muscle often results in very little discomfort on insertion of the needle, however if the muscle is tight, shortened, or has active trigger points within it, a small twitch response is commonly elicited simulating the sensation of a small muscle cramp.

 The client also may feel a reproduction of their pain complaint which is a helpful indicator for the physiotherapist when attempting to diagnose the cause.
-Clients soon learn to recognise and even welcome this sensation as it results in reduced pain and restoration of normal length function to the involved muscle or tissue.
+Clients soon learn to recognise and even welcome this sensation as it results in reduced pain and improved function in the involved muscle or tissue.

 WHAT IS A TRIGGER POINT?